KonH/InvestmentReporting/README.md

 # Summary

 This self-hosted service allows you to manage your long-term investments in financial instruments and see statistics.
-It can be especially useful in case of different brokers usage.
+It can be especially useful in the case of different brokers' usage.

 # Features